 Meet Amanda

-Meet Amanda, social work student intern, providing accessible neurodivergent affirming and trauma informed focused counselling services.
+Meet Amanda, social work student intern, providing accessible neurodivergent affirming and trauma informed counselling services.

 Amanda Broderick, an autistic, disabled, white bodied female who is currently pursuing her Bachelor of Social Worker degree from Dalhousie University.
 She is completing a practicum placement with a clinical social work focus in Shelley Restall’s Counselling practice.